Danlugo/TheBlend/README.md

 # TheBlend

-Its a program that uses crewai to setup various AI agents to search the internet for the latest AI, prepare the content for blog usage and then serves them into a RSS feed using Streamlit.
-The RSS feed is then consume by a GoDaddy website as a blog.
+Its a program that uses crewai to setup various AI agents to search the internet for the latest AI stories, prepare the content for a blog and then serves them on a RSS feed using Streamlit.
+The RSS feed is then consumed by a GoDaddy website as a blog.
 The content creation is all done automatically by AI.

 ## How does it work?